Table of Contents

 Meiosis II proceeds in a process similar to an ordinary mitotic division.
 Each chromosome, which exists as a pair of chromatids, align along the center of the cell, then split to produce two new daughter gametes known as ova or spermatids.
 Like meiosis I, meiosis II is divided into stages namely prophase II, metaphase II, anaphase II, telophase II and cytokinesis.

 If the nuclear envelope is reformed during meiosis I, it will again disassemble during prophase II.
 Spindle fibers again form and chromosomes start to condense.
 The spindle fibers again push the chromosomes to the middle of the cell as it elongates during metaphase II.

 The sister chromatids are separated when the spindle fibers shorten during anaphase II.
 The chromosomes then become less condensed and the spindle fibers disassemble during telophase II.
 It is also during this stage that the nuclear envelope reforms.
 Cytokinesis then divides the cell into two daughter cells, that are haploid.

 Meiosis in Humans

 The human karyotype contains normally 23 pairs of chromosomes.
-Body cells are diploid cells containing 46 chromosomes, which includes already the maternal and the paternal chromosomes.
-This complete set of chromosomes contains 22 pairs of autosomes and a pair of allosome.
+Body cells are diploid cells containing 46 chromosomes, which include already the maternal and the paternal chromosomes.
+This complete set of chromosomes contains 22 pairs of autosomes and a pair of allosomes.

 Autosomes are the chromosomes that determine which proteins are made in the body, while allosomes are the chromosomes involved in the determination of sex.
 Meiosis is important in the production of the haploid cells containing the gametes.
 The spermatocytes and the oocytes are the two types of haploid cells produced during meiosis.